codedoctor/hapi-auth-bearer-mw/README.md

 HAPI plugin that supports bearer token security using our identity store.

-1. PLEASE NOTE THAT SIGNIFICANT PARTS OF THE CODE HAVE BEEN USED FROM ANOTHER NPM MODULE (google it, don't have the link handy)
+1. PLEASE NOTE THAT SIGNIFICANT PARTS OF THE CODE HAVE BEEN USED FROM ANOTHER NPM MODULE (hapi-auth-bearer by Jordan Stout)

 2. ALSO, THIS IS WORK IN PROGRESS